iyanuxn/noto-1/README.md

     and at the front end you will use a python method codde like {{ text }} and your variable should be able to be called from the back-end to the front

+to write an if statement in the html section
+{% if  boolean == True %}
+what you want to make happen if its true
+{% endif % }